jumanjy26/my_interpreter/README.txt

 ---------------
 Troubleshooting
 ---------------
-If import errors occur, verify you run commands from the project root and PYTHONPATH is set correctly.
+If import errors happen, please make sure you run commands from the project root and PYTHONPATH is set correctly.

-If tests hang, ensure no interactive input code runs outside the main guard block.
+If tests hang, please make sure no interactive input code runs outside the main guard block.

 --------
 Contact